LASEK Eye Surgery

 Although LASEK is considered a safe procedure, you may experience side effects that may last several days or weeks after surgery.
 Some of these side effects include:

-Follow-up reports from patients show that 94% of people have 20/40 or better vision one year after surgery.
+Follow-up reports from patients show that 96% of patients have 20/40 or better vision after surgery.

 How long will your results last?